-Let us first place Crypto.com in the correct category of cryptocurrencies.
-We like to split the market into three main categories: currencies, platforms, and tokens.
+Let’s first place CRO in the correct category of cryptocurrencies.
+We like to divide the market into three main categories: currencies, platforms, and tokens.

-In the currency category, we have coins designed to be P2P digital money.
+The currency category has coins designed to be P2P digital money.
 The best-known currency is, of course, Bitcoin.
 This category also includes Bitcoin Cash, Litecoin, and Dash.
-We can also include privacy coins like Monero and stablecoins like Tether.

-The best-known platform is Ethereum.
-These projects are full ecosystems or operating systems for smart contracts and distributed apps (Dapps).
+Ethereum is the dominating platform.
+These projects are frameworks and operating systems for smart contracts and distributed apps (Dapps).
 You can think of platforms to be like iOS or Android.
 Cardano, EOS, Elrond, and Tezos are other examples of platforms.

-Tokens are coins created inside of these platforms.
+Tokens are always issued on platforms.
 They are usually either utility tokens or governance tokens.
-This means tokens do not have their blockchain.
-Also, tokens have utility or usage inside a specific app.
+Tokens do not have their own blockchain.
+Also, tokens tend to have utility or usage inside a specific app.

 Crypto.com was originally called Monaco

-In July 2018, the project started a re-branding process from Monaco to Crypto.com.
-The major step was the purchase of the Crypto.com domain.
-According to estimations, Crypto.com paid over 10 million dollars for it!
+In July 2018, the project started the re-branding process from Monaco to Crypto.com.
+The first major step was the purchase of the Crypto.com domain.
+According to estimations, Crypto.com paid over 10 million dollars for it.

 ”Part of this is managing regulatory compliance risk.
 And it so happens that in our industry, ICO tokens are on one end of the spectrum in terms of regulatory compliance risk, and you could argue that Bitcoin is on the opposite side.
 So in order to manage these risks, practically, we can’t rewrite history.
 We did an ICO in 2017.
 But we can’t have an ICO token perform core functions on our platform as we grow, as we get licensed, as we get regulated in all key jurisdictions around the world.”)